 On February 25th, the US House of Representatives voted mostly along party lines to move its budget proposal package forward, which includes deep cuts to Medicaid and safety net programs.
 The next step in this process is called “reconciliation”, when Congress Committees debate the specifics of what will be cut to achieve the proposed budget.

 Colorado is not done telling our Congressional representatives why Medicaid matters to individuals and families in our state.
-Click here if you need to find your Congressional District to take the actions listed below.
+Click here if you need to find your Congressional District.

 Our friends at Colorado Cross Disability Coalition are making it easy for people to respond: